LennonLab/Emergence/EmergencePrePrint.md

 *Dispersal:* Active dispersal: Individuals can actively move against a force of flow, at random, or in specified directions.
 Preferences for particular modes of active dispersal can be specifed or modified in the 'active_dispersal.py' file.
-Passive dispersal: Individuals can be moved passively (e.g., as planktonic organisms) through the system at rates determined by the rate of flow through. or by the combination of flow rate and active dispersal.
+Passive dispersal: Individuals can be moved passively (e.g., as planktonic organisms) through the system at rates determined by the rate of ~~flow through. or ~~~by the combination of flow rate and active dispersal.

 *Consumption:* Sampled individuals increase their levels of endogenous resources by feeding on resource particles.
-These endogenous resources (a.k.a. cell quotas) can be used to add structural biomass and to pay the energetic costs of life history processes.
+These endogenous resources (a.k.a., cell quotas) can be used to add structural biomass and to pay the energetic costs of life history processes.
 Individual consume resources according to their species specific consumption rates for three resource types.
-The number of simulated resource types can be changes in the source code files (consume.py, immigration.py, and resource_inflow.py).
+The number of simulated resource ~~types can be changes in the~~ source code files (consume.py, immigration.py, and resource_inflow.py).
 The simulation of consumption can be modified in the 'consume.py' file.

 *Growth:* Sampled individuals grow in size by integrating endogenous resources as structural biomass.
-Individuals grow according to species specific rates of growth ranging between 0.1% and 100% increase in size per time step.
+Individuals grow according to species-specific rates of growth ranging between ~~0.1% and 100% increase in size~~ per time step.
-Individuals' endogenous resources are decreased in direct proportion.
+Individuals' endogenous resources are decreased in direct proportion. ~~to...?~~

 *Reproduction:* Individuals reproduce clonally with a probability determined by their endogenous resources.
 The endogenous resources of the mother individual is evenly divided between two daughter individuals.
 Unless in the case of speciation, the daughters are given a unique individual ID and the species ID of the mother.

+~~In thinking about "generality", what about sexual reproduction?
+Not saying we should do this, just thinking...is it typical with IBMs to just simulate clonality?~~~

 *Speciation:* Speciation is simulated within Emergence as a discrete event, i.e., where clonal reproduction produces a new species.
 Speciation is accompanied by mutations in the values of one or more species traits.